le717/CRTC/README.md

 ### Website ###

 The website experiment works the exact same way as the original Python version, except it lacks the General Animation mode and does not have a CLI interface.
-Special care has been taken to ensure cross-browser combatibility, but some elements may be incorrectly rendered in some browsers, notability mobile ones.
+Special care has been taken to ensure cross-browser compatibility, but some elements may be incorrectly rendered in some browsers, notability mobile ones.

-**Internet Explorer users: you will need to allow use of an "ActiveX" object (actually JavaScript for __CRTC__ to work.**
+**Internet Explorer users: you will need to allow use of an erroneously labeled "ActiveX" object (actually JavaScript) for _CRTC_ to work.**

-_Coming Soon._

 Releases
 --------